esnet-security/scram-client/README.md

 ### Register

 The register comand simply generates a new UUID and sends it to the SCRAM server to initliaze a new client.
-The SCRAM admin then needs to approve the 'block' action for the client in the SCRAM web UI.
+The SCRAM admin then needs to authorize the client as well as allow whichever actiontypes for that client in the SCRAM admin webUI.

 ## Sample Architecture Diagram